-(p) Section 8.24 [IIROC members with discretionary authority]
+Section 8.24 [IIROC members with discretionary authority]

-We propose to add guidance in NI 31-103CP on the adviser registration exemption that is available to members of IIROC (or dealing representatives acting on their behalf) that act as advisers to a client's managed account.
+We added guidance in 31-103CP on the adviser registration exemption that is available to members of the Investment Industry Regulatory Organization of Canada (IIROC) (or dealing representatives acting on their behalf) that act as advisers to a client's managed account.
 The guidance clarifies that this exemption is available for all managed accounts, including where the client is a pooled fund or investment fund.